 - We started off by using instance store AMIs – but then quickly switched to EBS images.
 The latter boot substantially faster

 - The first versions of our cluster management software booted the master and then the slave nodes (because the slaves depended on the master IP address).
-Subsequently, we figured out a way to boot them in parallel – and this also led significant savings.
+Subsequently, we figured out a way to boot them in parallel – and this also led to significant savings.

-- Finally, we looked closely at the Linux boot latency and eliminated some unnecessary services and parallelized the initialization of some daemons.
+- Finally, we looked closely at the Linux boot latency and eliminated some unnecessary services, and parallelized the initialization of some daemons.

 All these things resulted in fast (~90s) and predictable cluster launch times.